Malaysian Chinese Association: 2008–present

-After the 2008 leadership change, factional infighting continued and the relationship between the Ong Tee Keat and Chua Soi Lek remained tense.
+After the 2008 leadership change, factional infighting continued and the relationship between Ong Tee Keat and Chua Soi Lek remained tense.
 Chua was sidelined by Ong from taking an active role in the party's leadership, and he was also excluded from government posts.
 He was then sacked by MCA in August 2009 for damaging the party's image with his sex scandal more than a year prior.
 In response, Chua's supporters forced an extraordinary general meeting which passed a vote of no confidence against incumbent president Ong and annulled the expulsion of Chua.
 The EGM, however, failed to reinstate Chua as deputy president.
 Ong refused to resign despite the vote of no confidence, but pledged with Chua to set aside their differences under the "greater unity plan."
 However, this was opposed by vice-president Liow Tiong Lai who demanded Ong step down and that new elections be held.
 This set in motion a new leadership crisis, which lasted almost six months.

 Finally in March 2010, Chua, along with his supporters in the central committee resigned.
 Along with the resignations of Liow's supporters in the CC, more than two-thirds of the CC had vacated their seats, paving the way for an election per the party constitution.
 The subsequent election saw Chua defeating incumbent Ong Tee Keat and former leader Ong Ka Ting in the race for president, while Liow defeated Kong Cho Ha in the contest for deputy president.
 Chua and his deputy Liow pledged to co-operate, and opened the party to non-Chinese.